joedono/House-of-Z/12 - Anguisa Returned/02 Hidden Temple.md

 3. The knight training while the smaller figure watches
 4. The knight bloody on the ground while the smaller figure kneels nearby

-along with the words *Name the Tenants* carved above them.
+Along with the words *Name the Tenats* carved above them.

-Simply reciting the first four tenants of Torm (selflessness, focus, drive, sacrifice) out loud will unlock the gate, causing the stone to move aside and revealing the continuing tunnel.
-If the party doesn't remember the tenants, then a DC 20 Religion check will have them remember.
+Simply reciting the first four tenats of Torm (selflessness, focus, drive, sacrifice) out loud will unlock the gate, causing the stone to move aside and revealing the continuing tunnel.
+If the party doesn't remember the tenats, then a DC 20 Religion check will have them remember.

 ## Challenges Within
 The hazards within the temple are a gauntlet of challenges meant to test the mettle and worthiness of clerics who want to devote themselves to Torm.
-The hazards will be themed after each of the first four tenants: selflessness, focus, drive, and sacrifice.
+The hazards will be themed after each of the first four tenats: selflessness, focus, drive, and sacrifice.
 How do I turn those into hazards that directly test each tenant?

 The party will be given the chance to take a short rest after each of the first 4 challenges, and a long rest before the Final Challenge via time-bending chambers.

 ### Selflessness
+-- BOOKMARK --
 This is basic protection, done through a combat encounter.
 There will be a Hatching Stone that a couple waves of constructs will attempt to attack.
 The cleric will have to protect the stone by defeating the approaching enemies.

 Stone Golem (Reduced Threat) - https://www.dndbeyond.com/monsters/reduced-threat-stone-golem